alekya-reddy/cypress_automation/readme.txt

 A useful strategy to take advantage of this is to use cy.get('body').
 As long as you are on an html page, this will always immediately return the body without taking any time.
 You can then chain a 'then' off this cy.get('body') and do anything you want inside the 'then', and be guaranteed that it will all execute before the next cy command.

+Since Cypress runs each cy.get command asynchronously, that means you can't save the returned element into a variable to be used later.
+You have to work within the callback function.
+You can do a synchronous version of get by using Cypress.$('selector')
 ----------------------------------------------------------------------------------------------------------------------------------------------------------------

 Cypress will fail your test if it detects an uncaught exception error in the browser console.
 To turn this off, insert